hiroara/serverless-api-blueprint/README.md

 This is API Documentation generator plugin for [Serverless](http://www.serverless.com/) project.
 API Documentations are generated as [API Blueprint](https://apiblueprint.org/) format.

+This can embed `event.json` as request body and actual response to docs to help your API development.

 ## Getting Started

 You can install with following steps.